 Why should out-of-towners have all the fun?
 Alcatraz is one of the most famous tourist attractions in San Francisco, if not the whole country.
-But how many Bay Area kids have never been?
+But how many Bay Area kids have ever been?
 Not mine.
-I seized a recent school’s out day to bring my three kids, age 6 to 13, on a tour of Alcatraz for the first time.
+I seized a recent non-camp, non-vacation mid-week summer day to bring my four kids, age 5 to 11, on a tour of Alcatraz for the first time.
 They loved it!

 What to expect on Alcatraz with kids

-We skipped the extra exploration and the free movie, we departed Pier 33 at 12:30 and left Alcatraz at 3:00pm.
+We skipped the extra exploration and the free movie, we departed Pier 33 at 9:40 am and left Alcatraz at around noon.
 If you book the very first tour of the day, you will skip the heaviest crowds.

 Kid highlights of Alcatraz

-And they loved running back down the hill to the docks, wrestling, and seeing this cannon up close.
+And they loved running back down the hill to the docks, finding things on the Junior Ranger bingo game, and watching the pelicans fight the seagulls.

 Plan ahead for comforts on Alcatraz